ReSwift/ReSwift/Docs/Getting Started Guide.md

     return state
 }
 ```
 You can see that the `authenticationReducer` function is a free function.
-You can define it with any arbitrary method signature, but we recommend that it matches the method in the `Reducer` protocol (current state and action in, new state out).
+You can define it with any arbitrary method signature, but we recommend that it matches the `Reducer` typealias (current state and action in, new state out).

 This sub-reducer first checks if the state provided is `nil`.
 If that's the case, it sets the state to the initial default state.
 Next, the reducer switches over the provided `action` and checks its type.
 Depending on the type of action, this reducer will updated the state differently.
 This specific reducer is very simple, each action only triggers a single property of the state to update.

 Once the state update is complete, the reducer function returns the new state.

-After the `AppReducer` has called all of the sub-reducer functions, we have a new application state. `ReSwift` will take care of publishing this new state to all subscribers.
+After the `appReducer` has called all of the sub-reducer functions, we have a new application state. `ReSwift` will take care of publishing this new state to all subscribers.

 # Store Subscribers